valdeanda/Time_series_mats/README.md

 cd scripts
 ipython3 notebook
 ```
-The directory `scripts` contains all the steps required to compute the main figures from the article in jupyter notebooks.

 ### `Libraries version`
-In order to reproduce all the figures using the notebooks, the following libraries must be installed first with the corresponding versions
+In order to reproduce all the figures using the notebooks, the following libraries must be installed first

 `Python libraries`
 + Pandas version ==> 0.20.3